yamanakah/yamanakah.github.io/_posts/2020-08-12-jekyll-page.md

 [RubyInstaller Download](https://rubyinstaller.org/downloads/){:target="_blank"}
 2. Install the Ruby base files with the "MSYS2 development toolchain"
 3. Run the "ridk install" step on the last page of the installation wizard
-4. In a new command prompt window run: "gem install jekyll bundler"
+4. In a new command prompt window run: `gem install jekyll bundler`

 ## GitHub page repository